stat545ubc-2022/assignment-b1-and-b2-Xiaoting718/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of SummarizeByGroup is to summarize statistical features of a numerical column in the given data by group.
+The goal of SummarizeByGroup package is to summarize the statistical features of a numerical column in the given data by a group.

 ## Installation